joonarafael/rotten-potatoes/docs/installation_manual.md

 python3 -m venv venv
 ```

-To activate the virtual environment, use the following command (again in the repo root, e.g. [here](..
-"Rotten Potatoes") or adjust the path accordingly):
+To activate the virtual environment, use the following command (in the repo root (again) or adjust the path accordingly):

 ```bash
 source ./venv/bin/activate